busterwood/Goodies/Goodies/Equality/README.md

 ## Implementation

-A class (and assembly) are dynamically generated at run-time using `System.Reflection.Emit`.
+An assembly containing the comparer class is dynamically generated at run-time using `System.Reflection.Emit`.

 The generated class implements:
 * `IEqualityComparer<T>.Equals(x, y)`, null parameters are handled when T is a class